extratone/bilge/iOS15/iOS15FamilyReview.md

 ### Metadata

 Hooray!
 You can now view an image's basic details in the "Info pane," by swiping up on an image or using the ⓘ button.
-This includes its the extension and size of the image file, camera identification and configuration details, and -  as part of Shared With You - from whom/where you got the image.
+This includes the extension (type) and size of the image file, camera identification and configuration details, and -  as part of Shared With You - from whom/where you got the image.
 Bizarrely, the "Adjust" tool also lets you alter a given image's timestamp and location information.
 While I can imagine infinitely many reasons why you'd want to *omit* or *delete* such information, I cannot conceive of a single wholesome reason why one would chose to *change* it, instead.

 ![Photo Stacks in iOS 15](https://i.snap.as/93BGmX4I.png)